web-illinois/ilw-carousel/README.md

 - `active-slide` can be set to control which slide is shown initially.
 - `label` for the accessible name of the carousel, and should describe what kinds of items the carousel has.
   This defaults to "Highlighted content", but setting a more specific one is highly recommended.
+- `width="full"` will make the carousel expand horizontally to fill the viewport.
+- `height` takes a CSS value for the height of the carousel images.
+Defaults to `500px`.
+- `overlay` moves the text content to be overlaid on top of the image.

 Both `playing` and `active-slide` are fully reactive, so the HTML attribute updates when the state of the carousel changes internally.

+## Slots

 The image is set using the `slot="image"` on an `<img>` element.

+Buttons can be added below the content with `slot="buttons"`, which will be shown below the black box in overlay mode.

 ## Code Examples